 Several studies have also shown that menaquinones – specifically MK-4 has great effects on bone health

-- Another 3 year study on the supplementation of Vitamin K2 (this time using MK-7) revealed this nutrient significantly decreased age-related bone mineral density in healthy postmenopausal women (14).
+- Another 3 year study on the supplementation of Vitamin K2 (this time using MK-7) revealed this nutrient significantly decreased age-related decline in bone mineral density in healthy postmenopausal women (14).

 - In a very recent review published in the Frontiers in Public Health, researchers looked at 16 studies with over 6,400 participants.